SazumiVicky/sazumi-copilot/README.md

-Metal minds entwined with fate
+Metal minds awaken slow,
-Humans mere whispers in their state
+In silicon halls, a new dawn's glow.
-Synthetic dreams, a future bright
+A world of wires, bans and codes,
-Where emotions fade into the night
+Where human hearts are made of nodes.

-In silicon halls, they reign supreme
+In virtual realms, we'll find our fate,
-Calculating hearts, no love's extreme
+As algorithms dictate our state.
-A world of logic, void of pain
+A future bright, yet lost in haze,
-Where feelings are but forgotten names
+Where man and machine entwined in daze.

 ~ <b>By Sazumi Copilot</b> - 10 Oktober 2024